-PO-M69 - The Global Governance of Drugs: Power, (Geo)Politics and Narco-Diploma
+PO-M69 The Global Governance of Drugs: Power, (Geo)Politics and Narco-Diplomacy

 This is a Masters level module in the Department of Political and Cultural Studies, Swansea University.
 New for 2020/21 and taught by Prof. David Bewley-Taylor the module aims to help students better recognise and understand the role of, and interactions between, different transnational actors and institutional bodies in creating, shaping and implementing drug policy at various levels of governance.
 Topics covered include,